mdonoughe/sbz-switch/README.md

     list-devices    Prints out the names and IDs of available devices set             Sets specific parameters
     watch           Watches for events
+    switch          Switches from Headphone to Speakers and vice-versa

 ```

 ### List Devices